About the project

 The majority of medical institutions operate highly centralized systems that store patient data.
 Being governed by a single point of authority, these systems significantly complicate access to patient history once a person changes a doctor or a hospital.
 The process also lacks transparency for different specialists handling the same patient.

-Therefore, the customer turned to Altoros to develop a decentralized solution for maintaining medical records, aiming to increase transparency while preserving privacy.
+Therefore, the customer turned to Altoros for custom blockchain application development.
+The solution was designed for maintaining medical records, aiming to increase transparency while preserving privacy.